 2. Select the desired cells, rows, or columns to copy by dragging the mouse over the desired data.
 Release the left mouse button when you are done selecting data.

-3. Press the Ctrl-C keys to copy the data to the Windows Clipboard.
+3. Press Ctrl-C to copy the data to the Windows Clipboard.

-1. Customize the graph display as desired then choose the “Properties" buttonThe GRAPH CONTROL dialog box appears on the screen.
+1. Customize the graph display as desired, and then choose PropertiesThe Graph Control dialog box appears on the screen.

-2. On the GRAPH CONTROL dialog box, choose the “Clipboard” option in the IMAGE TARGET area and then choose the “Copy” button in the middle of the dialog box.
+2. On the Graph Control dialog box, choose Clipboard in the Image Target area, and then choose Copy in the middle of the dialog box.

 Congratulations!
 You have completed the Quick-Start tutorial.
-You have been introduced to the most commonly used InfoWater commands and functions.
+You have been introduced to the most commonly used InfoWater Pro commands and functions.
 You have opened a model, entered network data for that model, developed and performed a 24-hour hydraulic and water quality simulation, and used several tools to review simulation results.
-Your “Tutorial” project should now closely match the “Sample” project in the InfoWater Examples directory (shown on p.
-3-3)
+Your “Tutorial” project should now closely match the “Sample” project in the InfoWater Examples directory.

-At the end of each tutorial step, you were referred to one or more locations in the InfoWater On-line Help system to gain more information on that particular function in InfoWater.
-You may now want to review those chapters and experiment with some of the new InfoWater features you learn about while reading those chapters.
+At the end of each tutorial step, you were referred to one or more locations in the InfoWater Pro online help to gain more information on that particular function in InfoWater Pro.
+You may now want to review those chapters and experiment with some of the new InfoWater Pro features you learned about while reading those chapters.
 It is suggested that you experiment with new features using the “Tutorial” project.
 Alternately, you can begin to create a model of your water distribution system.

-For those who want to learn more about InfoWater, it is suggested that you review the following topics in the On-line Help system before experimenting with new commands and features in InfoWater:
+For those who want to learn more about InfoWater Pro, it is suggested that you review the following topics in the online help before experimenting with new commands and features in InfoWater Pro: